-We would to give special recognition to the resident volunteers whose notable contributions were instrumental in our success:
+We would like to give special recognition to the resident volunteers whose notable contributions were instrumental in our success:

 Lisa Antonelli, leader of our GPTF Waste Nothing Committee, completed eight tasks by collaborating with various departments and proactively solving challenges, such as measuring buildings and purchasing waste bins.
 Lisa continues to develop initiatives for long-term, village-wide waste mitigation.